olson-sean-k/plexus-web/src/user-guide/graphs.md

 Most traversals involve some notion of adjacency, but `MeshGraph` also provides categorical traversals.

-### Conversions and Accessors
+### One-to-One

 Conversions and accessors provide one-to-one traversals from one topological structure to another.
-Conversions consume a view (via `self`) and emit another view.
-Accessors borrow a view (via `&self`) and use that borrow to produce another view.
-Accessors only expose immutable views with a limited lifetime while conversions expose views with the same lifetime and mutability.
-It is **not** possible to perform a [topological mutation](../graphs/#topological-mutations) using a view obtained via a borrowing traversal (accessor).
+Conversions consume a view and emit another view while accessors borrow a view and use that borrow to produce another view.
+Accessors only expose immutable views with a limited lifetime while conversions expose views with the same lifetime and mutability as the source view.

 ```rust
 // Get a mutable view of a vertex in a graph.